We Compare SCHD vs VYM:

 Here are the top 10 holdings for VYM:

-We can see, VYM is largely made up of JP Morgan, Johnson & Johnson, Home Depot, Procter & Gamble, and Pfizer but also provides exposure to over 400 other stocks.
+Vanguard’s VYM comprises JP Morgan, Johnson & Johnson, Home Depot, Procter & Gamble, and Pfizer, but it also provides exposure to over 400 other stocks.

 VYM has $43 billion in total net assets.